Quetzal-1-CubeSat-Team/quetzal1-flight-software/ADCS/README.md

 ## Software and sensor start-up

 The ADCS firmware was designed with the same structure of a typical Arduino script.
-The main script `ADCS_Flight_Software.ino` can be found [here](./src/ADCS/ADCS.ino).
+The main script `ADCS.ino` can be found [here](./src/ADCS/ADCS.ino).
 The setup section of the code executed certain power saving configurations and pin configuration of the microcontroller.
 Subsequently, the &mu;C initialized the internal ADCS I<sup>2</sup>C bus and all the sensors connected to it.
 To implement fault tolerance during sensor start-up, the µC was programmed to attempt the initial configuration of each I<sup>2</sup>C sensor a maximum of three times.

 Any error during the start-up sequence of a sensor was recorded in a Communication Flags (CF) byte.
 The structure of the CF byte was the following: